 Craig has had the honor of playing under two head coaches for USA Baseball, Bob Coons and Steve Smith.

-This is Craig's 3rd season with the Missouri Bulls Organization.
+This is Craig's 4th season with the Missouri Bulls Organization.
 He lives in Cape Girardeau, MO with his wife Beth.
-They have four children: Addison, Sydney, Kennedy, and Max, an 11u Bull.
+They have four children: Addison, Sydney, Kennedy, and Max (12u Bull).

 Coach Jamey Heisserer played baseball in high school and has coached both of his boys for the past 7 years.
 "I would like to thank Todd and the parents for allowing me to coach this Bulls team.
 Looking forward to a great year!!"

-Coach Heisserer began coaching for the Missouri Bulls last fall, and we appreciate his energy and love of the game!
-We are excited to have him involved in our organization.
+Coach Heisserer began coaching for the Missouri Bulls in 2021, and we appreciate his energy and love of the game!
+We are excited to have him involved in our organization, and his team has progressed tremendously over the past two seasons.

 Ross played baseball at Baylor University from 1999-2003.
 Bennett was a two-time All Big XII DH and a two-time All Midwest Region Selection.
 Bennett led the Bears in batting in 2002 and remains the only player in Big XII history to bat over .350 for 3 consecutive seasons.
 Bennett led the Bears to a Big XII championship, 4 NCAA Regional Appearances, and 2 Super Regional Appearances.